Unforeseen Causes of debt

 Debt and bankruptcy are often viewed as shameful subjects.
 But many people face these problems through no fault of their own.
 Below are some of the most common causes of debt:

-- Medical expenses: Sudden and significant illness or injury can cost tens of thousands of dollars or more.
-While no one can predict when something like this will happen, you can prepare for such times.
+- Medical expenses: Sudden and significant illness or injury can cost tens of thousands of dollars.
+No one can predict when something like this will happen, you can prepare for such times.
 Insurance may initially seem like an unnecessary expense early on, but if tragedy should strike, it can keep you from dealing with medical bills that could cripple your family.

 - Student loans: Student loan debt in the U.S. is at an all-time high.
-Many young adults are now graduating from college with six figures in debt.
+Many young adults are now graduating from college with more than $100,000 in debt.
 With the high unemployment rate, finding a job in the current economic climate is difficult.
 Finding a job that pays enough to cover your living expenses and also pay down your debt is even harder.

 - Marriage: Most couples get married before discussing the practicalities of combining households and finances.
 If you don’t take the time to understand your partner’s financial situation ahead of time, you may inherit their debt without even realizing it.